 One of the biggest challenges healthcare providers face – like most businesses – is working within a budget whilst still providing the best service possible.
 It is becoming common now for in house IT support roles to make way for contracted outsourced MSPs (Managed Service Providers).
-These are specialist teams of IT professionals that deliver IT support to a plethora of different businesses and organisations.
+These are specialist teams of IT professionals that deliver IT support from Houston to a plethora of different businesses and organisations.

 More so than many other organisations, healthcare providers have to work inside the constraints of a strict budget – and from that aspect it makes a lot of sense to leave the recruiting and training of specialist IT staff to the experts – but a healthcare provider has unique needs that an external team may not understand.